 Check out Susan’s Christmas-season mysteries (click on the cover to see the book–and snap up a recipe or two):

-National Cookie Day—and there’s no mystery about what we’ll be doing!
+There’s no mystery about what we’ll be baking this December.
 Here are the top 10 holiday cookies from Taste of Home.
 But for China’s all-thyme cookie favorite, bake a batch of Ruby’s Hot Lips Cookie Crisps.
-They’ll disappear before you can say The Darling Dahlias and the Poinsettia Puzzle (the title of Susan’s latest holiday mystery).
+They’ll disappear before you can say The Darling Dahlias and the Poinsettia Puzzle (the title of one of Susan’s holiday mysteries).

 How many eggnog recipes do you have in your file?
 Not nearly enough!
 Here are 20 more—bet there are some you’ve never thought of.
 And to go with your eggnog (or mulled wine or hot cider), some very special eggnog cookies with eggnog glaze.
 Oh, my!

 Celebrate Kwanzaa with a great Kwanzaa feast.
-Recipes & ideas for a real celebration.
+Recipes & ideas for a bright and lively celebration.

 Check out Susan’s Pinterest collection of holiday sweets from around the world.
 Special recipes for a special month of parties, celebrations, and joyous revelry.